adamrmelnyk/blag/content/post/building-a-cli-tool-in-rust.md

 SUBCOMMANDS:
     help     Prints this message or the help of the given subcommand(s) info
     pause
     play
 ```

-Without needing to do anything else at all, Structop gives us a help command (we can use -h as well), as well as a versions command, and some helpful info.
+Without needing to do anything else at all, Structop gives us a help command (we can use `-h` as well), as well as a `--version` command, and some helpful info.

-Adding some better documentation to the command line tool
+### Adding some better documentation to the command line tool

 We aren’t making use of everything structop gives us however.
 Looking at the docs we can add the annotations which will build out the rest of this info for us.